 - In a heavy bottomed pot, add just enough oil to coat the bottom and heat over medium high heat until very hot.
 Without crowding the pot, sear the beef in the oil until well browned on 2 sides (or you can sear it on 3-4 sides if you have the patience).
 Do this in as many batches as necessary.

 - Add ½ cup of coconut milk and just enough water to keep everything submerged.
 Add 1 Tbsp of the curry paste, 1 Tbsp fish sauce, and simmer gently for 2 - 2 ½ hours or until the beef is fork tender.
 Set it aside.

 - Add the remaining curry paste and saute it in the coconut milk over medium-low heat, stirring constantly, until the coconut oil separates from the paste (it will start to sizzle around the edges of the paste).
 If the paste sticks to the pot before it is ready, you can deglaze with a splash of the remaining coconut milk as needed.

 - Once the paste is ready, add the remaining coconut milk and stir to dissolve the paste.
-Add 1 Tbsp of the fish sauce, the palm sugar and tamarind.
+Add 1 Tbsp of the fish sauce, palm sugar and tamarind.

 - Using tongs, remove the beef from the braising liquid and add it to the curry pot, saving the cooking liquid.
 (Do not add the bones back in unless there's still meat on it that you want to eat.)
 Then add the onion, potato and peanuts to the curry.